 With international transport at the forefront of trade and dependent on travel and human interaction, the shipping industry has been impacted both directly and indirectly from the outbreak of COVID-19.
-Using data mainly from the Union Maritime Information and Exchange System (SafeSeaNet1), and in certain cases combined with LRIT and MARINFO data, EMSA issues a report providing figures on the impact of COVID-19 on shipping traffic.
-The report is based on solid vessel movements statistics2 showing the port call trends without interpreting the statistical data.
+Using data mainly from the Union Maritime Information and Exchange System (SafeSeaNet), and in certain cases combined with LRIT and MARINFO data, EMSA issues a report providing figures on the impact of COVID-19 on shipping traffic.
+The report is based on solid vessel movements statistics showing the port call trends without interpreting the statistical data.

-By analysing ship calls at EU ports it was found that the number of ships calls at EU ports declined by 12.1% in the first 50 weeks of 2020 compared to the same period in the previous year.
-The number of ships calls in week 50 only (7 December - 13 December) increased by 2.3% compared to the same week in 2019.
-The most significantly affected sectors have been the Chemical tankers, Cruise ships and Passenger ships.
-Meanwhile, the number of Bulk carriers, Containerships, General Cargo, Oil tankers, and Ro-Ro passenger and Ro-Ro cargo vessels had only a small decrease (up to 5%).
+By analysing ship calls at EU ports it was found that the number of ships calls at EU ports declined by 12.0% in the first 52 weeks of 2020 compared to the same period in the previous year.
+The number of ships calls in week 52 only (21 - 27 December) declined by 7.3% compared to the same week in 2019.
+The most significantly affected sectors have been the Cruise ships, Passenger ships and Vehicle carriers.
+Meanwhile, the number of Bulk carriers, Chemical tankers, Containerships, General Cargo, Oil tankers, and Ro-Ro cargo vessels had only a small decrease (up to 5%).

-The most affected countries are Croatia, Finland, France and Spain.
+The most affected countries are Croatia, France, Iceland and Spain.
 The declines in number of ship calls between 2019 and 2020 is attributed to the Cruise and Passenger coastal ships traffic which has been heavily affected by the crisis.
 The detailed statistics on impact on ship calls to EU ports per Member State, per ship type and even per port can be found in section 3.

 By processing data from MARINFO for 2019 and 2020, the EMSA report analyses also the impact of the COVID outbreak on the activities of ships flying the flags of EU Member States in terms of calls at any port in the world.
-A decrease of port calls worldwide by EU flagged ships was observed from the first half of March to December 2020, compared to the same weeks in 2019; a big decrease was observed for cruise and vehicle carriers.
+The total number of calls (at all ports in the world) by vessels flying the flags of EU Member States in the first 52 weeks of 2020 decreased by 6% in comparison to the same period in 2019.
+While all EU flagged ship types experienced reductions in calls worldwide since the 2nd half of March, major variations compared with equivalent periods in 2019 can be observed for cruise and vehicle carriers.
 Since end of July (i.e. week 30), port calls (worldwide) from EU flagged passenger ships have shown an increase in comparison to the same weeks in 2019; similarly, since week 28 (mid-July) EU flagged Ropax traffic has shown a positive trend (in terms of number of port calls worldwide) compared with the same period in 2019.
 The detailed figures are available in section 4.

 EMSA also analyses how the shipping routes from Europe to China and from Europe to the US have been affected.
 From March to December 2020, the ship traffic from Europe to China and the US has declined when compared to same periods in 2019.
-Comparing weeks 1-50 in 2019 and 2020 there is a significant decrease of 52.3% from Europe to China, while the traffic flow from China to Europe showed a decrease of 41%.
-Comparing the same period of 2019 and 2020 for the traffic between Europe to the US a decline of 32.4% was measured while for the routes between the US to Europe the decline was even more significant reaching to 38.4%.
+Comparing weeks 1-52 in 2019 and 2020 there is a significant decrease of 52.7% from Europe to China, while the traffic flow from China to Europe showed a decrease of 41.5%.
+Comparing the same period of 2019 and 2020 for the traffic between Europe to the US a decline of 32.9% was measured while for the routes between the US to Europe the decline was even more significant reaching to 38.8%.
 For more details please refer to section 5 of the report.